-HUM3355 Social Justice Philosophies
+HUM3355 Social Justice Issues

-Explores western philosophies for justice in a society.
+Focuses on western philosophies for justice in a society.
 Students explore debates from the courts of ancient Athens to the streets of present day America to philosophically question how a society is arranged, opportunities for change, the distribution of wealth/ power, and how morality is assessed.